mel4mi/Tryhackme-Capture/README.md

 The program works as follows: First, the program tries usernames one by one and finds the username when it does not see the message "The user {username} does not exist".
 Then, using the same logic, it tries the found username and finds the password when it does not see the message "Invalid password for user '{username}'".

-Note: Please adjust the URL in the Python code according to your target machine.
+Note: Please adjust the URL in the Python code according to your target machine. <br>
 Note 2: Please place the usernames.txt and passwords.txt files provided by the capture room in the same directory as the program.